Discussing the benefits of taking time away from the herb.

 Have you been spending a lot of money on weed lately?
 If you’re a regular herbivore, chances are you have a fairly high tolerance level for THC.

-While researchers have yet to reach a verdict as to whether or not a high tolerance is problematic in the long-term, there are some downsides to having a high tolerance.
-But, what is cannabis tolerance and why do you develop tolerance?
-Fortunately, science has the answer.
+While researchers have yet to reach a verdict as to whether or not a high tolerance is problematic in the long term, there are some downsides to having a high tolerance in regular cannabis users.

 For example, new or infrequent consumers often experience an increase in heart rate after inhaling THC.
 This increase in heart rate may go away over time.
-Similarly, consuming THC can often cause anxiety in novice or occasional consumers, With tolerance, however, cannabis-induced anxiety may become less common.
+Similarly, consuming THC can often cause anxiety in novice or occasional consumers.
+With tolerance, however, cannabis-induced anxiety may become less common.

-Being tolerant to cannabis, however, does not mean that you become immune to getting high.
+Being tolerant of cannabis, however, does not mean that you become immune to getting high.
 Even consumers who use cannabis regularly can still become intoxicated.
 Though, with tolerance, they become less sensitive to the overall effects of the plant.
 For this reason, they may not experience the strong psychoactive potential of the herb.